St George's CE Primary School

 Welcome to Class 6

-Year 6 are taught by Mrs Tyers along with Ms Read and Mrs McInerney
+Year 6 are taught by Mrs Tyers along with Ms Read, Mrs Lakin and Mrs Pollard

 Work hard, be kind and amazing things will happen - Conan O'Brien.
 Work hard, be kind and amazing things will happen - Conan O'Brien.